 Green Eggs And Ham

 This is my favorite Dr. Seuss book!
 It’s such fun to read!
 And of course, the edible treats are endless with this one!
-Green scrambled eggs, and green dyed hard-boiled ones, but I really like this nice, simple platter because all that needs to be dyed is the deviled egg mixture!
+I really like this nice, simple platter.
+Only the deviled egg mixture needs to be dyed!

 Horton Hears A Who